Options vs. Stocks: Key Takeaways

 However, some brokers may require a certain level of options trading experience to be eligible to open an options trading account.

-Every brokerage is different, so it’s best to speak to your broker directly.
+Every brokerage is different, so it’s best to find out from your broker directly.

 Before you begin trading, assess your account needs and build your trading plan.
-This will help you determine your risk management.
-And it will help you figure out which trading strategies you prefer.
+This will also help you figure out which trading strategies you prefer.

 Options vs. Stocks: Profits